 The decline of Hammer Studios and their famous series of horror films in the early ‘70s is a cautionary tale for all film industries.
-The incapacity of the studio to move beyond its outmoded brand of horror, whilst wringing every last drop from their famous Dracula and Frankenstein series and purveying rather tawdry stabs at sexing up their wares, is a study in what happens when reliable formulas and brand recognition are pedalled too hard at the expense of taking real, imaginative risks.
-The flavour and atmosphere of the Gothic horror film had been, to a great extent, decimated by the opportunism of many later Hammer efforts, and the more contemporary, scurrilous brand of horror just beginning to emerge in the early ‘70s made the awkwardness all the more apparent in age when names like Dario Argento, George Romero, Wes Craven, William Friedkin and Tobe Hooper were reinventing the genre.
-The Satanic Rites of Dracula was, then, the final time Christopher Lee played his most famous horror character, opposite, for one last go round, Peter Cushing, as Abraham Van Helsing’s descendent Lorrimer, in a direct follow-up to the previous instalment, Dracula AD 1972.
+The incapacity of the studio to move beyond its depleted and over-exploited brand of horror, wringing every last drop from their famous Dracula and Frankenstein series and purveying rather tawdry stabs at sexing up their wares, is a study in what happens when reliable formulas and brand recognition are pedalled too hard at the expense of taking real, imaginative risks.
+The classic emotional intensity and atmospheric pungency of the gothic horror film had been to a great extent decimated by the opportunism of many later Hammer efforts, just as the more contemporary, scurrilous brand of horror just beginning to emerge in the early ‘70s made the awkwardness all the more apparent in age.
+Names like Dario Argento, George Romero, Wes Craven, William Friedkin, and Tobe Hooper were becoming synonymous with a new phase in the genre's history just as Hammer was running out of puff.
+The Satanic Rites of Dracula was the final time Christopher Lee played his most famous horror character, opposite Peter Cushing, as Abraham Van Helsing’s descendent Lorrimer for one last bout, in a direct follow-up to the previous instalment, Dracula AD 1972.

 (William Franklyn) and secret service head Col. Mathews (Richard Vernon), as to their precarious position.
 Scared to trust any others in their department apart from their immediate circle, they instead contact Scotland Yard detective Murray (Michael Coles, repeating his role from AD 1972), who in turn decides to bring in Van Helsing and his granddaughter Jessica (Joanna Lumley, replacing Stephanie Beacham) as experts in the kinds of cabalistic rituals the cult purveys.
 The cult kidnaps Torrance ’s assistant Jane (Valerie Van Ost), and she is vampirised by Dracula, whose entrance, presaged by fog sliding under the door of Jane’s cell, is fairly eye-catching, and seems to have inspired Marston’s first appearance in Tobe Hooper’s Salem’s Lot (1979).
 Torrance